postmanlabs/postman-docs/src/pages/docs/security/token-scanner.md

 ## Use cases

-A scan is triggered whenever your team members do any of the following actions.
+A scan is triggered whenever your team members do any of the following actions:

 * Change the workspace visibility to Public.
 * Share a collection or environment to a public workspace.